mathewpp/final/README.md

 Models/Tables
 --------------
-User, Tweet, Follow, Group, GroupUser, Retweet, DirectMessage, Reply, Notification and Favorite Notification and Favorite is not used with this version
+User, Tweet, Follow, Group, GroupUser, Retweet, DirectMessage, Reply, Notification and Favorite.
+*Retweet, Notification and Favorite models are not used with this version*

 Many To Many Relationship
 --------------